Continuing Education Credits

 Specific learning objectives for each offering are found on the DIA 2017 website under the program description details and will be shown in all meeting rooms.

-Select tutorials and program offerings (including sessions, forums, workshops, symposia) may be approved for AMA PRA Category 1 Credits™, pharmacy nursing contact hours, or International Association for Continuing Education and Training continuing education units (CEUs).
-Continuing education credit information will be clearly identified in the final program and on the DIA 2017 website with the statement CME, Pharmacy, Nursing and IACET credits.
+Select short courses and program offerings (including sessions, forums, and workshops) may be approved for AMA PRA Category 1 Credits™, pharmacy or nursing contact hours, Project Management Institute (PMI) professional development units (PDUs), or International Association for Continuing Education and Training continuing education units (CEUs).
+Continuing education credit information will be clearly identified in the final program and on the DIA 2017 website with the statement CME, Pharmacy, Nursing, or PMI PDUs.
+IACET continuing education units (CEUs) are offered for most program offerings.
+CE credits are not available for the Engage and Exchange sessions, the Innovation Theater presentations, or the Opening Plenary session.

 Accreditation Council for Continuing Medical Education (ACCME)